 Many thinkers reflecting on this situation have suggested that we try new modes of democratic process.
 Professor of Politics, David Runciman, from Cambridge University has said that with democracy in crisis, “What we need is not a fix, but experiments.
 We should try new things.”
 He suggests there are lots of ways to think about reform or experiments including deliberative democracy, citizen’s juries, citizen’s assemblies, or enfranchising younger voters – perhaps 16-year-olds.
 These sorts of suggestions all have something in common.
 They are all striving to increase the power of individuals in democracy – the implication being that it’s not democracy itself that is in crisis and needs the fix.
 It’s more that our influence within it needs to be increased.
 An increase in our empowerment within our existing democracy would go a long way towards increasing our confidence that it will be useful in delivering a better future for us all.

-One proposal that could be classed as an experiment along the lines called for by Professor Runciman is being offered by a new independent community based organisation called Australian Community Futures Planning.
-Their suggestion is to insert a practical extra step into our existing sequence of democracy to increase the possibility and efficiency of our participation in it.
+One proposal that could be classed as an experiment along the lines called for by Professor Runciman is being offered by Australian Community Futures Planning.
+Our suggestion is to insert a practical extra step into the existing sequence of democracy in Australia to increase the possibility and efficiency of people's participation in it.
 The suggested step is a variation on the idea of citizen’s assemblies for breaking impasses in decision making and for problem solving.
 This variation isn’t a reform to change the voting system.
 Instead it introduces an opportunity to assemble ourselves better to develop a long term plan – not a legislative assembly to fix problems but a planning assembly to prevent them.
 It is a space and process to help us anticipate what a better future should look like for the whole nation – for everyone – and use that to decide how best to prevent crises and travel safely to the particular future that each of us would love to have a share of.
 The plan we can develop can function as a set of clear instructions to our leaders about how we prefer the power we give them in elections to be used for the benefit of all.